| book reviewThis History Book is Different:

 who learned the Massachusetts Algonquin language, developed a

-"If Eliot and the Puritans had wanted to oppress the Natives,
+written form of it, and translated the Bible into Algonquin: "If Eliot and the Puritans had wanted to oppress the Natives,

-"Colonists could and did receive the death penalty for murdering
+they could have come up with an easier way."
+Here are comments on colonist-Indian relations: "Colonists could and did receive the death penalty for murdering

 Indians…. [one] English settlement in the Connecticut Valley